aubreyshuga/aubreyshuga-site/content/post/2021-01-25-exploring-the-raincloudplots-package-2/index.markdown

 # Final thoughts

-Overall, my the most useful plot for this project is the 1x1 repeated measures plot.
+Overall, the most useful plot for this project is the 1x1 repeated measures plot.
 Even though it only shows one group, I made a separate plot for each group and displayed them in a grid.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-22-1.png" width="672" />